Destinations Greece The Cyclades Santorini

 Must orderslow-cooked rabbit + the family Assyrtiko

-A traditional family taverna in Finikia, the small village a kilometre east of Oia — Cycladic-mainland menu, charcoal-grilled meat, fava, the local Assyrtiko in carafes.
-The dinner most travellers don't think to drive to.
-Five-minute cab from Oia.
+A family taverna in Finikia, the small village a kilometre east of Oia: a Cycladic-mainland menu, charcoal-grilled meat, fava, the local Assyrtiko in carafes.
+A short cab from Oia.

 Finikia villageFamily taverna5-min cab from Oia

-InsiderThe dinner most people don’t leave Oia for — five-minute cab to Finikia.
-Slow-cooked rabbit, family Assyrtiko in a carafe, a quieter night than the cliff.
+InsiderThe dinner most people never leave Oia for, which is a five-minute cab to Finikia.
+Slow-cooked rabbit, the family Assyrtiko in a carafe, a quieter night than anything on the cliff.

 Botargo